Nelly Carrillo Tarazona de Espinoza: Career

 After moving to work at the Natural History Museum, her supervisor was Jehan Albert Vellard, the French scientist who contributed to the development and expansion of herpetological studies at the Museum's Herpetology Laboratory of the National University.
 Carrillo Espinoza succeeded him in that role and continued his line of research.
 She remained Head of the Department of Herpetology for more than 25 years.

 Carrillo Espinoza was considered generous and enjoyed sharing her knowledge with other scientists.
 Her handling of snakes and other reptiles was considered remarkable.
-During her time at the museum, it was unusual for a woman would work in this field, especially in a leading position, but despite the odds, she attracted attention in scientific circles and earned an excellent reputation.
+During her time at the museum, it was unusual for a woman to work in this field, especially in a leading position, but despite the odds, she attracted attention in scientific circles and earned an excellent reputation.
+She is considered the first Peruvian herpetologist.

 With co-authors Javier Icochea Monteza, Víctor Raúl Morales and Hernán Ortega, she published important descriptions and inventories of native species, which became the foundation for other experts and their research.

 She died on 12 August 2017 in Lima, Peru.

 Taxa named in honor of Carrillo Espinoza

-Several species were named in her honor.
+Two species were named in her honor.